Skip to content

 False

-The Coriolis effect does influence large-scale atmospheric and oceanic rotation (such as hurricanes), but it is far too weak to determine which way water drains in a typical sink or toilet.
-Residual water motion from filling and any asymmetry in the basin or drain overwhelm the Coriolis force at sink scales.
+The Coriolis effect genuinely influences large-scale atmospheric and oceanic rotation, including the rotation direction of hurricanes, but it is far too weak to determine which direction water drains in an ordinary sink, bathtub, or toilet.
+Residual motion from filling the basin and small asymmetries in its shape and drain overwhelm the Coriolis force at that small scale.

 Daddy longlegs are the most venomous spiders